ory/fosite/README.md

 ## Installation

-[Go 1.5+](https://golang.org) must be installed on your system and it is required that you have set up your GOPATH environment variable.
+[Go 1.11+](https://golang.org) must be installed on your system and it is required that you have set up your GOPATH environment variable.

 ```
-go get -d github.com/ory/fosite
+go get -u github.com/ory/fosite/...
 ```

 We recommend to use [dep](https://github.com/golang/dep) to